 That is why in this post we are going to take a look at 10 creative ways you can use Facebook video to boost your overall engagement and leads.

 [Tweet “Do you use Facebook video?
 Here are 10 strategies to help boost engagement…”]

 1. Re-purpose Existing Content

 Business owners on Facebook often feel like they need to create brand new video content every time they post just to keep up with customer demand.

 The good news is, this is not the case.
 In fact, you can still engage your fans with your existing content by re-purposing it into video.

-This not only offers your Facebook fans new content to engage with but also extends the reach of your previous content without wasting the added time of producing the content from scratch.
+This not only offers your Facebook fans new content to engage with but also extends the Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More of your previous content without wasting the added time of producing the content from scratch.

 Here are a few ways you can re-purpose your content for Facebook video:

 - Re-upload a recorded Blab session